✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 The Credits That Make the Reserve's Fee Disappear

-Global Entry / TSA PreCheck Credit Up to $100 every 4.5 years.
-At this point this should be on every traveler's card regardless — Global Entry pays for itself the first time you skip a two-hour customs line.
+$120 Global Entry / TSA PreCheck Credit Up to $120 every four years as reimbursement for the application fee.
+At this point Global Entry should be on every frequent traveler's card — it pays for itself the first time you skip a two-hour customs line.

-When you add it all up honestly — $300 travel credit, $120 Lyft, $120 OpenTable, $120 DoorDash, $50 hotel, plus lounge access value — the Reserve's effective annual cost for an active user is well below $100.
-Some months it pays us money.
+When you add it all up honestly, the Reserve's effective annual cost for an active user is not $795.
+It's significantly below zero.

 The $75K Spending Tier — Hidden Perks Most People Miss